• Skip to main content

 Table of Contents[Hide][Show]

-When we moved to our farmhouse just over a year ago, we got that chicken itch.
+We got that chicken itch when we moved to our farmhouse just over a year ago.
 We transferred our six hens from our city house, where they were in their coop, all the way out here in the country.

 We free-ranged those little beauties in the city, and I was the crazy chicken lady making sure they didn’t cross the street to Walmart.